rikhilf/musicpersona/README.md

 A React Native app that analyzes your Spotify listening habits to determine your personality traits using the Big Five personality model.

+NOTE: not scalable due to Spotify API limit to 25 authorized users.

 ## Features

 - Spotify OAuth authentication